Welcome, Guest. Please login or register.

 So, no my name is not as protected as I would like it to be, but it is protected in my province.

-You do a name search (NUANS), pay a fee, and then fill out some papers.
+You do a name replacement (NUANS), pay a fee, and then fill out some papers.
 I made my lawyers do it (and it cost a lot) but, hey, I'm an accountant, I know tha half-an-hour of time costs a lot!

 PetiteTuques